galaxyproject/galaxy-hub/content/events/gcc2024/travel/index.md

 Many places accept payments by card and there are many cash exchange points in the city center that offer exchanges of most currencies at good rates.

+We have teamed up with the Brno Convention Center and you can find additional information related to accommodation, travel, gastronomy and free-time activities on their [GCC2024 event app](https://app.brnoconvention.com/en/2024-galaxy-community-conference-gcc2024).

 ![Brno Centrum](/images/events/gcc2024/Centrum.jpg)

 ## Getting to Brno